UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/12-history.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding one line at a time to `for-loop.sh`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+We can track our progress by looking, so let's do that using our `HEAD`s.
 Before we start, let's make a change to `for-loop.sh`, adding commentary using the #.

 ~~~